Studying the Cosmological Evolution of Galaxy Clusters with (Sub-)mm Observations

 Thesis Supervisor: Ruediger Kneissl

-Observational data from new instruments in the millimetre and sub-millimetre wavelength range, such as Planck and ALMA, are expected to improve our understanding of the evolution of the largest structures in the universe substantially.
+Observational data from new instruments in the millimetre and sub-millimetre wavelength range, such as Planck and ALMA, are improving our understanding of the evolution of the largest structures in the universe substantially.

-Planck, the satellite mission to study the cosmic microwave background, will provide the first sub-mm survey of the whole sky, and inevitably select the most massive galaxy clusters via the Sunyaev-Zel'dovich effect, as well as discover many thousands of dust rich galaxies at high redshifts.
-The ground-based telescopes APEX and ALMA can observe these sources with higher sensitivity and resolution for detailed studies.
-There is a suspected link between overdensities in the strongly correlated component of the high-z, sub-mm sources and massive clusters, in that the former are associated with the progenitors of the later.
-Therefore a number of studies are possible with the Planck data set and sub-mm follow-up observations to learn about the early assembly of the first clusters, and the later evolution of their gas content as well as of their population of star-forming galaxies.
-Understanding the evolution of galaxy clusters is highly important for their use as tools for precision cosmology.
+Planck, the satellite mission to study the cosmic microwave background, has provided the first sub-mm survey of the whole sky, and selected the most massive galaxy clusters via the Sunyaev-Zel'dovich effect, as well as discovered thousands of sub-mm sources, many of them dust rich galaxies at high redshifts.
+Ground-based telescopes, such as APEX and ALMA, can observe these sources with higher sensitivity and resolution for detailed studies.
+There is a link between overdensities in the strongly correlated component of the high-z, sub-mm sources and massive clusters, in that the former are associated with the progenitors of the later.
+Studies of the Planck data set with optical and sub-mm follow-up observations give new insights about the early assembly of the first clusters, and the later evolution of their gas content as well as of their population of star-forming galaxies.
+Understanding galaxy clusters and their evolution is highly important for their use as tools for precision cosmology.

-The project will involve participation in some analysis work of Planck data products within the working groups, observations with ESO telescopes in Chile, and interpretation in the context of models.
+The project can involve participation in analysis of Planck data products, observations with telescopes in Chile, and interpretation in the context of models.